livebook-dev/livebook/docs/teams/oidc_sso.md

 In order to do so, follow these steps:

-1. Log in to Livebook Teams.
+1. Log in to Livebook Teams
-2. Navigate to the **Deployments** panel.
+2. Navigate to the **Deployments** panel
-3. Click **Edit** on the deployment group where you want to enable authentication.
+3. Click **Edit** on the deployment group where you want to enable authentication
-4. Ensure that **Authenticate via Livebook Teams** is enabled.
+4. Ensure that **Authenticate via Livebook Teams** is enabled
-5. Save your changes.
+5. Save your changes

 ### Test the integration with your OIDC IdP

 To verify the integration is working, follow these steps:

 1. Navigate to an application deployed in a deployment group configured for OIDC authentication.
-2. The app server will redirect you to Livebook Teams for authentication.
+2. The app server will redirect you to Livebook Teams for authentication
-3. On the authentication page, you will see an option to sign in using your configured OIDC provider.
+3. On the authentication page, you will see an option to sign in using your configured OIDC provider
-4. Click the name of your OIDC SSO configuration and follow the authentication steps provided by your IdP.
+4. Click the name of your OIDC SSO configuration and follow the authentication steps provided by your IdP
-5. Once authentication is complete, the IdP will redirect you back to your app server, and you will be successfully signed in.
+5. Once authentication is complete, the IdP will redirect you back to your app server, and you will be successfully signed in